Estate Planning, Trust & Probate Law

 Here are a few tips to remember:

-- Every three years, legal specialists are required to take 36 hours of legal specialist approved education or equivalent during their MCLE compliance period and to report that compliance using a legal specialist education compliance card.
+- Every three years, legal specialists are required to take 36 hours of legal specialist approved education or equivalent during their MCLE compliance period and to report that compliance using a legal specialist education compliance form.
 To read more information about current certified specialists due to comply and to access a compliance card, visit our forms page.

 - Every five years, legal specialists must recertify their expertise in their field by filing a recertification application, but they do not need to take the examination again.